karandepale/FundooNoteApp/README.md

-NOTES API:-
+NOTES MODULE:-
-The Note API enables users to manage their notes efficiently, including creating, retrieving, updating, and deleting notes.
+The Note Module enables users to manage their notes efficiently, including creating, retrieving, updating, and deleting notes.
 Users can also perform actions like archiving, pinning, and searching for notes.

 -> Create Note: Add a new note with various attributes such as title, content, and color.